Skip to content

 Compliance Context

-Non-custodial wallet-to-wallet architecture — XAIGATE never holds merchant or player funds.
-Two-factor authentication on the merchant dashboard.
-API key + secret authentication with signed webhook payloads for callback validation.
-Wallet credential encryption at rest.
-Basic outbound fraud detection on payouts.
-What XAIGATE does not publicly hold: PCI DSS certification (not strictly applicable to a non-custodial crypto processor, but absent), ISO 27001, SOC 2 Type II, no named blockchain analytics partner (Chainalysis, TRM Labs and Elliptic are the standard institutional choices — XAIGATE names none publicly).
-The KYC vendor is not disclosed publicly.
-The non-custodial design genuinely is the strongest security feature — there is no honeypot of merchant funds for an attacker to drain because XAIGATE does not hold any.
-The trade-off is that fraud screening, AML transaction monitoring and dispute handling are largely the merchant's problem rather than the gateway's.
-For institutional operators that expect named third-party security certifications, the absence is a material gap.
-For a small e-commerce shop the non-custodial story is a net positive.
+Non-custodial wallet-to-wallet architecture, so XAIGATE never holds merchant or player funds.
+There is two-factor authentication on the merchant dashboard, API key plus secret authentication with signed webhook payloads for callback validation, wallet credential encryption at rest, and basic outbound fraud detection on payouts.
+What XAIGATE does not publicly hold is PCI DSS certification (not strictly applicable to a non-custodial crypto processor, but absent), ISO 27001 or SOC 2 Type II, and it names no blockchain analytics partner publicly, where Chainalysis, TRM Labs and Elliptic are the standard institutional choices.
+The KYC vendor is not disclosed.
+The non-custodial design is the strongest security feature, since there is no honeypot of merchant funds for an attacker to drain, but the trade-off is that fraud screening, AML transaction monitoring and dispute handling are largely the merchant's problem rather than the gateway's.
+For institutional operators that expect named third-party security certifications the absence is a material gap, and for a small e-commerce shop the non-custodial story is a net positive.

 About XAIGATE: Company Background